Gerry Cinnamon: Early life and bands

-Crosbie was raised in 'The Valley', a residential area of the Castlemilk district of Glasgow.
+Crosbie was raised in The Valley, a residential area of the Castlemilk district of Glasgow.
 He has stated that as a child he listened to his mother's music cassettes including albums by The Rolling Stones, Simon & Garfunkel and The Beatles.
-He has also stated that he was a fan of Oasis, as well as The La's.
-He also has a particular admiration for the work of Bob Dylan.
+He has said that he was a fan of Oasis, and The La's.
+He has a particular admiration for the work of Bob Dylan.

 Having experienced problems in the local area and in school as a young teenager, he spent some time living in London with the father of a friend; finding himself with little to do "apart from watch cricket or play guitar", he became proficient in the instrument (as well as the harmonica).
 On returning to Scotland he began writing songs, with his growing interest in creating and performing music proving a distraction in his attempts to hold down jobs in various industries over several years.

 While performing a solo gig at a college he met aspiring producer Chris Marshall, a neighbour from Castlemilk.
 They began collaborating on a casual basis with Marshall arranging the songs and Crosbie the lyricist, and eventually formed a lo-fi band, The Cinnamons, along with Lori Duncan, Dave Bass and Gav Hunter; with Gerry as frontman, they released a five-song EP in 2010.
 Crosbie subsequently adopted the Cinnamon name as a solo performer and his later catalogue contains some compositions from the era, such as "Sometimes".

-An Open mic night in a bar on Sauchiehall Street in central Glasgow gave him an opportunity to perform his songs, and the event became increasingly popular.
+An open mic night in a bar on Sauchiehall Street in central Glasgow gave him an opportunity to perform his songs, and the event became increasingly popular.